4teamwork/ftw.upgrade/README.rst

 The bin/upgrade script
 ======================

-Refer to the `Installing ftw.upgrade's console script`_ section for instructions on how to install ``bin/upgrade``.
+Refer to the `console script installation`_ section for instructions on how to install ``bin/upgrade``.

 The ``bin/upgrade`` console script enables management of upgrades on the filesystem